modelica/newsletter/_2023-02/MAP-eFMI.md

 The [official website](https://www.efmi-standard.org/) of the Modelica Association project _Functional Mock-up Interface for embedded systems_ (MAP eFMI) is finally on air.
 Besides drafts of the upcoming standard, it provides a good overview of the eFMI technology, motivation, available tooling, documentation and introductory material, example eFMUs and a project organization overview.

-The project now also provides a new public mailing list, `efmi-info@googlegroups.com`, to help newcomers to get in contact with us and started with eFMI.
+The project now also provides a new public mailing list, [`efmi-info@googlegroups.com`](https://groups.google.com/g/efmi-info) (Google account required to join), to help newcomers to get in contact with us and started with eFMI.

 #### First Commercial Tool Releases